8go/nostr-commander-rs/README.md

       --relay [<RELAY>...]
           Provide one or multiple relays for argument --add-contact.
 They have the form 'wss://some.relay.org'
+      --subscribe-author [<KEY>...]
+          Subscribe to one or more authors.
+Specify each author by its public key in form of 'npub1SomePublicKey'.
+Alternatively you can use the Hex form of the private key
+      --subscribe-pubkey [<KEY>...]
+          Subscribe to one or more public keys.
+Specify each public key in form of 'npub1SomePublicKey'.
+Alternatively you can use the Hex form of the private key
   -h, --help
           Print help information (use `--help` for more detail)
 ```